massalabs/massa-standards/wallet/file-format.md

 **Nonce:** A random sequence of bytes used as an initialization vector for symmetric encryption.

-**Private key:** A private key used to sign transactions and authenticate the account holder.
+**Private key:** A key used to sign transactions and authenticate the account holder.

-**Public key:** A public key used to identify the account holder and verify digital signatures generated using a private key.
+**Public key:** A key used to identify the account holder and verify digital signatures generated using a private key.

 **Address:** A unique identifier that represents the account.